Panther API

 API Playground in the Panther Console

-The API Playground allows you to try out your GraphQL queries, view the results and explore the API documentation all in one page.
+The allows you to try out your GraphQL queries, view the results and explore the API documentation all in one page.
 It comes with features to format your query and copy a curl operation of your query.

 GraphQL-over-HTTP API